pedrocoquito/boardgamegeek-data-pipeline/README.md

 5. **How have the popularity and ratings of games changed over the years?**

-6. **Which game categories are the most popular and which have the best ratings?**
+6. **Which game Mechanics and Domains are the most popular and which have the best ratings?**

 7. **Is there a correlation between popularity and a game's rating?**